rrthomas/sam/SAM.md

 ### The stack

-The stack is represented as a series of VM instructions encoded as 4-byte words.
+The stack is represented as a series of VM instructions encoded as 4- or 8-byte words.

 The stack is addressed with signed integers.